sf-wdi-19-20/modules/w7_d4_2_testing/README.md

    <!--decide what behavior you want your generate_username method to have when the user's first or last name is blank.  write a test to check that behavior-->
    <!--use a regular expression to check the format of the username-->

-1. Write a `#generate_username` method for the `User` model that passes your tests.
+1. Write a `generate_username` method for the `User` model that passes your tests.

 1. Create a `Recipe` model and its controller.
 A recipe should include the dish's title and the instructions for making the dish.
 You can assume the instructions are plain text.

 1. Write the spec for an `#index` action for the recipe controller.
 It should render an index view with data from all the existing recipes.
 Do you expect your tests to pass or fail?
 Run the spec.

-1. Make sure your index action passes the test you wrote.
+1. Update your controller with the `index` action, and make sure your `#index action passes the test you wrote.

 1. Write the spec for a `new` action.
 It should display the new recipe form.
 Do you expect your tests to pass or fail?
 Run the tests.